AdventurousWebDesign/adventurouswebdesign.github.io/_posts/2018-09-16-why-should-we-still-bother-with-wordpress.md

 Two quick consequences/observations that follow the above criticisms:

-<ul style="list-style-type: lower-roman;"> <li>[Cowboy coding][cowboy] is still
-very much the norm in the WordPress consulting scene.
+* [Cowboy coding][cowboy] is still very much the norm in the WordPress consulting scene.
 It's found in places that you may expect it: freelancers on UpWork or Fiverr.
-Yet, the white-collar, professional-seeming WordPress agencies also do this with startling frequency!</li>
+Yet, the white-collar, professional-seeming WordPress agencies also do this with startling frequency!

-<li> WordPress' core files don't pass [their own code standards
-checks][wp-coding-standards]! [^4] This is emblematic of the generational disadvantage the codebase suffers from.
-(The standards came into being 13 years after WP did.)</li> </ul>
+* WordPress' core files don't pass [their own code standards checks][wp-coding-standards]! [^4] This is emblematic of the generational disadvantage the codebase suffers from.
+(The standards came into being 13 years after WP did.)

 ## When are the Trade-offs Worthwhile?